-- As shown in the environmental measurement reports which are prepared quarterly (conducted 4 times/year) and the annual environmental impact within the acceptable range in accordance with environmental laws. - The cases of violation of environmental regulations and laws: 0 cases. - Total fines for non-compliance with environmental laws and regulations: 0 - Violations related to occupational safety, fire prevention, and environmental regulations detected during government inspections: 0 times.
+- As shown in the environmental measurement reports which are prepared quarterly (conducted 4 times/year) and the annual environmental impact assessment of Century, recorded measured environmental indicator are within the acceptable range in accordance with environmental laws. - The cases of violation of environmental regulations and laws: 0 cases. - Total fines for non-compliance with environmental laws and regulations: 0 times. - Violations related to occupational safety, fire prevention, and environmental regulations detected during government inspections: 0 times.

-Company's green projects
+11.5 Company's green projects

-RECYCLED YARN DOPE DYED YARN RECYCLING THE WASTE YARN FROM PRODUCTION PROCESSES SOLAR PROJECT Century has been producing recycled yarn since 2016.
+Recycled yarn Dope dyed yarn Recycling the waste yarn from production processes Solar project Century has been producing recycled yarn since 2016.
 The proportion of recycled yarn in total revenue surged from 16% in 2018 to 54% in 2022.
 However, in 2023 and 2024, this proportion declined to 49.5% and 44.5%, respectively, mainly due to industry-wide challenges and intense price competition from other suppliers.
 Despite this, the Company remains steadfast in its commitment to sustainable development and aims to increase this share to 60%-70% by 2026-2027.
-Century has recycled 5.01 billion plastic bottles through recycled yarn production, contributing to ocean protection by reducing plastic waste-an urgent global environmental issue The Company continues to develop more dope dye yarns in gray, black and navy blue, developing offers for customers in the domestic and export markets, which meets the market's need for environmentally friendly products.
-This is also a trend that the fashion industry around the world (especially leading brands such as Nike, Adidas, Puma, H&M, Inditex) is aiming to limit hazardous chemicals into the environment.
-The Company has been utilizing a production line of 1,500 tons of recycled PET chip/ year, raising the Company's profitability and cutting the cost of input material through recycling waste yarn into PET chip and protecting the environment, which helps the Company to increase profit, reduce cost and emissions.
-The Company has partnered with a supplier to install rooftop solar power systems at both Cu Chi and Trang Bang factories since 2020.
-In the coming years, it plans to expand its scale through the DPPA Trang Bang, Unitex, and Unitex rooftop projects, with a total capacity of up to 75 MWp (including both existing and new projects).
+Century has recycled 5.01 billion plastic bottles through recycled The Company continues to develop more dope dye yarns in gray, black and navy blue, developing offers for customers in the domestic and export markets, which meets the market's need for environmentally friendly products.
+This is also a trend that the fashion industry around the world (especially leading brands such as Nike, Adidas, The Company has been utilizing a production line of 1,500 tons of recycled PET chip/year, raising the Company's profitability and cutting the cost of input material through recycling waste yarn into PET chip and protecting the The Company has partnered with a supplier to install rooftop solar power systems at both Cu Chi and Trang Bang factories since 2020.
+In the coming years, it plans to expand its scale through the DPPA Trang Bang, Unitex, and Unitex rooftop projects, with a total capacity of up to 75 MWp yarn production, contributing to Puma, H&M, Inditex) is environment, (including both ocean protection by reducing plastic waste-an urgent global aiming to limit hazardous which helps the Company existing and new projects). environmental issue chemicals into the to increase projects). environment. profit, reduce cost and emissions.

-AUDITED CONSOLIDATED FINANCIAL STATEMENTS
+12 AUDITED CONSOLIDATED FINANCIAL STATEMENTS